nightmar39/monorepo-example-source/README.md

 Example application monorepo with 3 microservices.
 Each microservice directory has its own Dockerfile and Helm Chart.

-Helm Charts in this repo are:
+Helm Charts in this repo:

-- Called by an umbrella chart in the [example-multiservice-deploy](https://github.com/codefresh-contrib/example-multiservice-deploy) GitOps deployment repo
+- Are called by an umbrella chart in the [example-multiservice-deploy](https://github.com/codefresh-contrib/example-multiservice-deploy) GitOps deployment repo
-- Versioned only when the structure of the chart changes (not for image tag changes) - this minimizes chart version sprawl
+- Should be versioned only when the structure of the chart changes (not for image tag changes) - this minimizes chart version sprawl
-  - Image tags are referenced from Global values in the umbrella chart
+  - Image tags are referenced from Global values in the umbrella chart (image tag changes are versioned there)